This article was updated in February 2018.

 Importantly, because no energy actually changes hands, the VPPA offtaker does not need to make any changes to how it purchases the electricity required for its operations.

 There are four primary benefits to a PPA, regardless of whether it is physical or financial:

-- Financial: PPAs provides a hedge against future energy fluctuations.
+- Financial: PPAs provide a hedge against future energy fluctuations.
 In a physical PPA, the hedge value is realized because the buyer’s energy costs are kept flat.
 In a VPPA, the value is realized when revenues from the VPPA increase because market pricing has risen above the PPA price – offsetting similarly rising retail electric rates.
 It’s important to remember though, a hedge instrument is not intended to create upside but rather to manage downside exposure.
-Be wary of VPPAs with hockey stick forward energy price curves promising high NPVs!
+Be wary of VPPAs with hockey stick forward energy price curves promising high net present values (NPVs)!

 - Environmental: Both physical and virtual PPAs put clean energy into the electric grid, and the offtaker owns all the environmental benefits (RECs or carbon offsets) associated with its portion of the project.
 Both types of PPA RECs from wind or solar will have zero emissions and apply to WRI’s GHG Protocol Scope 2 market-based reporting methodology.
 And, if the PPA is with a new project, offtakers can easily and credibly claim “additionality” which, in its mostly widely-accepted definition, means directly causing a new renewable project to be built.